magicaks/magicaks/README.md

 * Run ``source .env``

-* Make sure you are logged into azure command line ``az`` and the right subscription is selected.
+* Make sure you are logged into azure command line ``az`` and have chosen the subscription where the resources should be deployed.

 > **NOTE** Terraform requires variables as input.
 These can be provided either interactively or if there is a terraform.tfvars file present then terraform will detect it and use variable names from there.
 Each of the folders below have a terraform.tfvars.tmpl file.
 If you want to use terraform.tfvars support you can copy terraform.tfvars.tmpl to terraform.tfvars and fill the values.